sigitas-janusauskas/8ball/README.md

 # DESCRIPTION:

 Тhe program-toy "Magic Ball" will prompt the answer to any life question.
+The program gives only 20 answer options.
+Before displaying your answer greet the user

 # DETAILED DESCRIPTION